How to use Alexa Drop In on Amazon Echo devices

 Drop In allows you to instantly connect with any of your Amazon Echo devices.
 You can even contact a friend’s Echo device, just so long as they have granted permission on their unit.

 The person at the other end doesn’t need to answer the call as it automatically connects, allowing you to seamlessly communicate.
 Imagine rather than having to shout multiple times that dinner’s ready, you could appear on your kid’s Echo device!

 Missing grandma?
 Not any more!
 You can check up on her and even see that she’s fine.
-Even the family pet can be checked on during the day.
+You can even check on the family pet during the day.
 So no surprise dead birds from your cat or sofa stuffing disaster instigated by the dog!

 Regardless of your reason, being able to Drop In and check on people makes communicating far easier.
 And before you worry about privacy or being caught in an embarrassing situation, Amazon has also included plenty of safeguards for users, allowing you full control.

 Here is How to use Alexa Drop in on your Amazon Echo device to easily communicate with the people you love, regardless of how near or far away they are.

 Available for the entire Amazon Echo range from Echo Dot to Echo Show, Drop In is a feature that lets you instantly connect with another Echo device.
 Think of it, if you will, as an intercom but that’s just scratching the surface!